 Credit unions offer familiar services to other financial institutions, such as savings and checking accounts, debit and credit cards, vehicle and mortgage loans, student loans, IRAs, and more.
 Deposits in credit unions are fully insured up to $250,000 by the NCUA, similar to FDIC coverage at banks.

-The difference with credit unions lies in their structure: they are not governed by stockholders expecting to earn hefty profits, but by volunteer boards democratically elected by their membership.
+The difference with credit unions lies in their structure: they are not governed by stockholders expecting to earn hefty profits, but by board members democratically elected by their membership.
 Account holders at a credit union are referred to as "members" or "member-owners" because credit unions serve defined fields of membership based on common bonds such as an employer, family, geographic location, or membership in a group (examples - place of worship, school, labor union, homeowners' association).

 Credit unions are also cooperative, meaning that they work together--rather than against one another--towards the mutual goal of their members' financial well-being.
 They are guided by the 7 Cooperative Principles, adopted in 1995 by the International Cooperative Alliance.

 Most importantly, credit unions' not-for-profit status uniquely equips them to serve underserved populations that other financial institutions can't or won't.